[ < < previous | index | next >> ]

 We parked right across from the famous Shrewsbury Abbey and walked form there to locate a room for the night.
 M. wanted to find the B&B called 164, which the Lonely Planet described as good.
 It turned out that it was very close to where we'd parked, but we walked right past it without noticing.
 It was only when we reached the end of the street without finding it and turned around and carefully followed the building numbers down the street that we found the right address.
 The reason we'd missed it is that it had no signs or indications that it was a B&B at all.
 Either they don't like to advertise or it has ceased being a B&B since the Lonely Planet was written.
 Not wanting to knock on someone's now private residence, we tried a B&B with an actual sign right across the road.
-And here we are for the night.
+And here we are for two nights, for £50 a night.

 We actually decided to stay here two nights to give us all day tomorrow to explore Shrewsbury and allow us to leave first thing in the morning on Thursday.
 We parked the car in the cramped courtyard out the back and brought our bags in, then went for a walk across to the city centre to have a bit of a look around before getting some dinner.